git-pi-e/Korolev/README.md

 - Fetch any very large data files during build, don't ship.
 Ex Astronomical Events.
 - Create build script to update /meta and then npm run build
 - Host images in publicly accessible links, google redirects cannot be preloaded and look SHIT.

+## Tests
+- Create Browser test to check for all files update
+- Create Compiler test to check all components